PigheadedGnu/npc-browser/README.md

 ### Type
 This module analyzes all loaded NPCs to guess their type and subtype that match the following format: `Type (Subtype)`.
 Any Type or Subtype that has been found is then available to filter, so you can hunt for specific types of monsters.

+### Monster Data
+Before you ask, no, this module does not contain any NPCs or data of any kind.
+It only Works with what is already there

 #### Thanks for using this module